-Axial Lumbar Interbody Fusion in Princeton & Staten Island
+Axial Lumbar Interbody Fusion (AxiaLIF) in Princeton & Staten Island

 What is axial fusion?

-Axial fusion, also referred to as axial lumbar interbody fusion, is a cutting edge surgical procedure designed to address disc damage in the lumbar region of the spine (lower back).
+Axial fusion, also referred to as axial lumbar interbody fusion or AxiaLIF, is a cutting-edge surgical procedure designed to address disc damage in the lumbar region of the spine (lower back).
 It is a less invasive approach that helps deliver improved function as well as treat the underlying source of lower back pain and/or radiculopathy.
 Similar to other fusion procedures, part of the damaged disc is removed during axial fusion.
 However, this procedure preserves the outer wall of the vertebral disc.
 The minimally invasive fusion procedure is entirely performed through a small incision near the tailbone.

 Why is axial fusion performed?

-Axial fusion may be recommended if a patient has not responded well to conservative treatment options for their disc degeneration or if their condition has worsened.
+Axial lumbar interbody fusion may be recommended if a patient has not responded well to conservative treatment options for their disc degeneration or if their condition has worsened.

-There are several possible lumbar conditions that may cause a person to undergo axial fusion, including:
+There are several possible lumbar conditions that may cause a person to undergo AxiaLIF, including:

 - Degenerative disc disease